utahIRlab/ESRT/README.md

 # Overview
-This is a collecetion of implements of following models:
+This is a collecetion of implements of following models, but it still under development:
 * [HEM] Qingyao Ai, Yongfeng Zhang, Keping Bi, Xu Chen, W. Bruce Croft.
 2017.
 Learning a Hierarchical Embedding Model for Personalized ProductSearch.
 In Proceedings of SIGIR ’17
 * [AEM] Qingyao Ai, Daniel Hill, Vishy Vishwanathan and W. Bruce Croft.
 A Zero Attention Model for Personalized Product Search.
 Accepted in Proceedings of the 28th ACM International Conference on Information and Knowledge Management (CIKM’19)
 * [DREM] Qingyao Ai, Yongfeng Zhang, Keping Bi, W. Bruce Croft.
 Explainable Product Search with a Dynamic Relation Embedding Model.
 ACM Transactions on Information Systems (TOIS).
 2019